GlenKPeterson/Cymling/README.md

 Cymling is a rarely used word for a pattypan squash.
 It's also one of the few short words in the English language that have the letters ML in them ("Cy**ML**ing") which is a nod to the ML programming language.
 ML because it showed me that static typing does not need to be Object Oriented.
 The C nods to Clojure.

 ## Design Goals
- - Clojure with types and C/Java/Kotlin-like syntax
+ - Yet another typed Clojure with and superficially C/JavaScript/Kotlin-like syntax
+ - Static Type checking based on Records, but in a way that doesn't preclude writing functions first and defining complex data types later.
  - Immutability is the default.
  - Applicative Order by default (eager, not like Haskell)
- - Static Type checking, but in a way that doesn't preclude writing functions first and defining complex data types later.
- - Type inference everywhere except function parameters and return types (the only place type safety is proven to improve comprehension).
+ - Type inference for local variables, but not for function parameters or return types (the only places type safety is proven to improve comprehension).
  - Regular (lisp-like) syntax with very few infix operators for the basic language
  - Traditional algebraic syntax for types
  - Homoiconic where practical, especially toString() implementations (see [Indented](https://github.com/GlenKPeterson/Indented) for the toString() library).
  - No primitives (int, float, etc.).
 Built-in and user-defined data behave the same.
-(Like Kotlin)
+(Like Kotlin before version 1.6)
  - Types are related using interfaces, aliases and set theory (like ML), not through object hierarchies.
    Inheritance is for interfaces only.
-Classes can implement interfaces, but not inherit from each other.
-Some class inheritance may be allowed, but only with something like a @JvmExtends annotation for compatibility with Object-Oriented languages.
+   Records (a little like Classes) can implement interfaces, but cannot inherit from each other.
+   Some class inheritance may be allowed with something like a @JvmExtends annotation for compatibility with Object-Oriented libraries.
- - Evaluative (everything is an expression – no return statements)
+ - Evaluative: almost everything is an expression – no return statements.
  - Built-in data types like Clojure (or JSON) except the fundamental unit is a Record instead of a linked list.
    Default implementations of JVM collections can be found in [Paguro](https://github.com/GlenKPeterson/Paguro).
-Here are the built-in types:
+   Built-in types:
-   - Record (tuple / heterogenious map) with items accessible by order `(a b c)`, by name `(a=b c=d e=f)`, or some combination of the two (like parameters in Kotlin).
+   - Record (like a heterogeneous map) with items accessible by by name `(a=b c=d e=f)`, order `(a b c)`, or some combination of the two (like parameters in Kotlin).
      Function parameters look like a record because they are roughly equivalent to a record `someFun(x y z)`
-   - Vector/ArrayList/AssociativeArray: `[a b c]` (like Clojure)
+   - Vector (ArrayList/AssociativeArray): `[a b c]` (like Clojure)
    - Function: `{ optionalArgs -> body }` (Like Kotlin)
-   - There are no built-in data types for homogenious maps or sets.
-Those will be in the standard library (and probably copied from Clojure).
+   - There are no built-in data types for homogeneous maps or sets.
+     Those will be in the standard library (based on Paguro which was forked from Clojure).
  - Angle brackets are used for parameterized types: `List<String>`
- - Null (nil) safety with `?` type operator like Kotlin
+ - Null safety with `?` type operator like Kotlin and Ceylon

 ## Syntax
 The syntax is a combination of Clojure (Lisp) and ML, designed to look C-style, like Kotlin/Java/JavaScript.